Hamadsr/tuwaiq_project_1/project-1/Readme.md

 ## Uses:

 1- HMTL:
-- I used html to build and design the website according to my idea.
+- I used html to build the website according to my idea.

 2- CSS:
  - To modify my design in terms of fonts and colors.